STDs in Men Overview (cont.)

 6. Genital warts (HPV)

 Human papillomavirus infection (HPV) is a very common STD.
 Different types of HPV exist and cause different conditions.
 Some HPVs cause common warts that are not STDs, and other types are spread during sexual activity and cause genital warts.
 Still other types are the cause of precancerous chances and cancers of the cervix in women.
 Most people with HPV infection do not develop genital warts or cancers, and the body is often able to clear the infection on its own.
 It is currently believed that over 75% of sexually active people have been infected at some point in life.
 When HPV causes genital warts in men, the lesions appear as soft, fleshy, raised bumps on the penis or anal area.
 Sometimes they may be larger and take on a cauliflower-like appearance.

-There is no cure for HPV infection, but not infrequently it resolves on its own.
-Treatment to destroy or remove genital warts is also available.
+There is no cure for HPV infection, but it often resolves on its own.
+Treatments to destroy or remove genital warts are also available.
 Vaccines are available for boys and girls that confer immunity to the most common HPV types.